olejardamir/macheteOrder/readme.md

 # About

-Please note, only those functions that have been assigned have been developed, otherwise, it would not be following the assigned task(s).
-The extra functions as well as the improvements to a code have been listed under the "Warnings, and improvements for the future release" section.
-Furthermore, we were asked to list the characters, while instead, we had to list the actors (this error has been confirmed via e-mail).

 This is a tutorial on how to run this repository, assuming a blank copy of Ubuntu 18.04.2 LTS.

-The level of this document is intermediate for any Linux user.
+The level of this document is low-intermediate for any Linux user.

 Please choose the steps that you need, should you like to speed-up the setup process.